Other Useful Items for Photographing Weddings

 Hearing Protection

 My favored hearing protection product is EarPeace HD Concert Ear Plugs.
 These come in a set of three earplugs (so you have a spare in case one is lost or damaged), and include a cylindrical aluminum carry case.
 Made from a soft silicone material, they are comfortable to wear all night long, and are easy to insert and remove.
 They also include three sets of filter inserts that allow you to customize the amount of sound reduction.
 I actually carry two pairs of EarPeace HDs, one configured for normal reception sound levels, and the other with the more aggressive reduction inserts for those receptions when the music is especially loud.
-I also keep a pouch of cheap disposable foam earplugs in my bag as emergency backups, just in case.
+I also keep a pouch of some cheap disposable foam earplugs in my bag as emergency backups, just in case.

 Lens-Fogging Prevention